TABLE OF CONTENTS

 To facilitate interaction and communication with colleagues, use team chat apps.
 Prime examples include Google Hangouts and Slack.
 Both are professional and highly-rated tools designed for business success.
 They feature the ability for group messaging, one on one instant chats, and other excellent features that facilitate team communication.

 Working remotely almost always requires the internet.
 Unfortautenly cyberspace is a ripe place for data theft.
-You must heighten your online security measures.
+It would help if you heightened your online security measures.
 Some tools to consider include:

 - File and disk encryption software